Written byRivers Wong

 But sometimes, the locked Macintosh HD is not mounted and you can't back up it with Time Machine.
 In such a case, you can use data recovery software to rescue data from this unmounted drive.

 Here iBoysoft Data Recovery for Mac is the ideal one.
-This software supports recover data from unmounted, unreadable, inaccessible, corrupted Mac hard drive and external devices, such as USB drives, hard drives, SD cards, etc.
+This software supports recovering data from unmounted, unreadable, inaccessible, corrupted Mac hard drive and external devices, such as USB drives, hard drives, sd cards, etc.

 To recover data from the unlocked Macintosh HD with iBoysoft Data Recovery for Mac:

-- Select the Macintosh HD drive in iBoysoft Data Recovery and click Scan.
+2. Select the Macintosh HD drive in iBoysoft Data Recovery and click Search for Lost Data.

-- Click Recover to save your data to an external drive.
+4. Click Recover and select a destination to save your data to an external drive.

 After backing up the data on your startup disk, you can get down to fix the error "The disk Macintosh HD cannot be unlocked".